hurufu/nexoid-meta/README.md

 #### nexoid-nexui-flask/

-Webapp (currently [live](https://nexoweb.online/nexo)), used to demonstrate versatility of deployments.
+Demo webapp (currently [live](https://nexoweb.online/nexo)), used to demonstrate versatility of deployments.
 It implements a demo SCAP in a browser which you can use to send dummy transactions to FAST in the back-end.

 #### nexoid-scapp-c/

-Implementation of SCAP suitable for real-world terminals, works on very constrained devices with or without display.
+[WIP] Implementation of SCAP suitable for real-world terminals, works on very constrained devices with or without display.
+Tested on real hardware.

 ### Experiments/